kkinnear/zprint/README.md

 and updated library by Lee Read.
 This is a great library!
 I would not have attempted `zprint` if `rewrite-clj` didn't exist to build upon.

+Additionally, allowing options maps containing functions to be read from files safely is made possible by `sci`, the Small Clojure Interpreter by Michael Borkent (@borkdude).
+This is a very well designed and implemented addition to Clojure that required almost no effort to integrate into zprint.

 ## License

 Copyright © 2016-2022 Kim Kinnear